abdrsabry/arduino-temperature-logger-and-data-cleaner/arduino-temperature-logger/README.md

 - **DQ → D2** with **4.7k pull-up** to Vcc
 - **VDD → 5V (or 3.3V)**, **GND → GND**
 (Requires OneWire + DallasTemperature libraries.)

+## How to Run
+1. Connect the sensor (start with TMP36).
+2. Upload the code from `tmp36/temp_logger_tmp36.ino` to your Arduino.
+3. Open the Serial Monitor at 9600 baud.
+4. Copy the output to a CSV file (or pipe it directly if using Arduino IDE Serial Plotter).